Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 One version may contain more or different instructions than another, so for parties to communicate via XCM, it is important to know which version the other party is using.

-XCM has a version subscription mechanism, where parties can subscribe to version updates from others.
+The version subscription mechanism allows parties to subscribe to version updates from others.

 <pba-flex center>